numpy/numpy/doc/source/reference/c-api/limited-api.rst

 built and tested against NumPy versions they intend to support.

-*Opaque* means the C compiler can see that the type exists but cannot see its internal layout — you cannot read or write its fields directly, only call functions that accept a pointer to it.
+*Opaque* means the C compiler can see that the type exists but cannot see its internal layout; you cannot read or write its fields directly, only call functions that accept a pointer to it.

 Key Constraints